picknscroll/picknscroll.github.io/_posts/2017-06-15-The-NBA-Evolution.md

 ---
 NBA games produce a proliferation of statistics.
 Check any box score on basketball-reference.com and you'll see no less than 4 tables with numbers detailing all aspects of the game.

 These numbers represent a gold-mine for an analytical nerd such as myself, but it's too easy to get caught up in individual numbers while ignoring the bigger picture.
-In this post, I want to examine which basketball statistics contribute the most to winning basketball, and how these contributions have changed over the years.
+In this post, I want to examine the importance of various basketball statistics, and how their value has changed over the last few years.

 ## The Data

-I scraped every basketball-reference box score from the 2016-2017 regular season, and for each game, I recorded which team "won" various statistical categories, as well as which team ended up winning the game.
+I scraped every basketball-reference box score from the 2016-2017 regular season, and for each game, I recorded which team "won" various statistical categories, as well as which team won the game.

-For example, the first game of the season, between the Cavaliers and the Knicks produced the following vector:
+For example, scraping the first game of the season between the Cavaliers and the Knicks produced the following vector:

 Team | FG | FGA | FG% | 3P | 3PA | TRB | AST | STL | BLK | TO | eFG% | TS% | Win
 ---- | - | - | - | - | - | - | - | | - | - | - | - | - | - | - | - |
 CLE | 1 | 1 | 1 | 1 | 1 | 1 | 1 | 1 | 0 | 1 | 1 | 1 | 1
 NYK | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 1 | 0 | 0 | 0 | 0

-I used this data to see how winning particular statistical categories correlated to winning basketball games.
-I was looking for some insight into the importance of different the aspects of the game, and more importantly, how important they are <i>relative to one another</i>.
-By aggregating the data over the entire 2016-2017 season, we get the following table:
+By aggregating these game vectors over the 2016-2017 regular season, I was able to come up with a compact picture of how different statistical categories contribute to winning basketball.

 Stat            | Win % When Stat is Won |
 --------------- | ----------------------- |